-Data analysis of past student performance indicates that for students to be successful in many of the courses listed below, they must achieve a pre-requisite (or minimum standard) before they begin the course.
-Therefore, students must achieve the pre-requisite listed to be granted access to select the course in the Subject Selections Online app.
-If students do not achieve the pre-requisite they will not be able to select the course for next year.
+Data analysis of past student performance indicates that for students to be successful in many of the courses listed below, they must achieve a prerequisite (or minimum standard) before they begin the course.
+Therefore, students must achieve the prerequisite listed to be granted access to select the course in the Subject Selections Online app.
+If students do not achieve the prerequisite they will not be able to select the course for next year.

-Students have two opportunities to meet the pre-requisite:
+Students have two opportunities to meet the prerequisite:

-- 1. Students who have met the pre-requisite at the end of semester one can select the relevant course.
-Students who have not met the pre-requisite by the end of semester one must complete the course selection process based on courses available to them.
-If there is an exceptional circumstance for a course pre-requisite not being met the student can arrange to meet with the Deputy Principal to discuss this. - 2.
-If the student achieves the pre-requisite by the end of semester two the student can resubmit course selections.
+- Students who have met the prerequisite at the end of semester one can select the relevant course.
+Students who have not met the prerequisite by the end of semester one must complete the course selection process based on courses available to them.
+If there is an exceptional circumstance for a course prerequisite not being met the student can arrange to meet with the Deputy Principal to discuss this. - 2.
+If the student achieves the prerequisite by the end of semester two the student can resubmit course selections.
 Classes and timetables will already be formed by this time so there will need to be vacancies in the course for the student to be permitted to enroll.